 Tips to removing graffiti:

-- Remove graffiti with a brush or scourer and soapy water or try rubbing with Turps or Meths.
+- Remove graffiti with a brush or scourer and soapy water or try rubbing with turpentine or methylated spirits.

 - If the above do not work, chemical measures may be necessary.